lilskyex0x/NumberGuessingGame-Java/README.md

 - [x] Count attempts
 - [x] Ask to play again
 - [x] Current issue for the input number is bugged.
 It always showing correct even though the number is wrong and the game is finished as soon as the number is entered.
-- [ ] The program is executing the question every time user guessed number is wrong.
+- [x] The program is executing the question every time user guessed number is wrong.
+- [ ] Get user input ( ask user with integer input )
+- [ ] Build different number range for each input value using if statement

 ## 2. Planning
 - Main game loop structure
+- Add difficulty level
 - Variable Needed.
 - Need to rearrange the print messages.
 - Move the question message outside of the if else statement.